FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

     bin/karaf

 All logging information is now logged to an Elasticsearch node though Logstash.
 This information can be analysed with Kibana.
+Open Kibana in a Web browser by going to <http://localhost:5601>

 **Other links**
 [Elastic search products][6]